 I was really rooting for Joe throughout Lies and I’d really recommend giving it a read to find out whether he manages to clear his name!

-Thank you to Netgalley, Hachette Children’s Group and Hodder Children’s Books for the opportunity to read.
+Thank you to Netgalley and St Martin’s Press for the opportunity to read this book.